A Travel Price Comparison for Families, Couples, and Backpackers Bordeaux vs. Prague for Attractions, Food, Nightlife, and Old Town

 A week in Bordeaux or Prague?

-Travelers enjoy the shopping and museums when visiting the elegant destination of Bordeaux.
+Travelers enjoy the shopping and museums when visiting the romantic destination of Bordeaux.
 This city offers a variety of activities to choose from.
 Most people find that one week is more than enough time to see everything.

 Prague is a great place to explore.
 It is common to spend one week here.
 Visiting the old town is also a must.
 One week is a great amount of time to relax and see the many things that Prague has to offer.
 This city offers something for everyone.